danielmoi/aquarium/notes/05-03-constants.md

 ```

 The basic difference between COMPANION OBJECTS and regular OBJECTS is:
-- companion objects are initialized from the STATIC CONSTRUCTOR of the
+- COMPANION OBJECTS are initialized from the STATIC CONSTRUCTOR of the
   containing class
-  - ie. they are created when the class/object is created
+  - ie. they are created when the class/object is CREATED
-- plain objects are initialized LAZILY on the first ACCESS to that object
+- PLAIN OBJECTS are initialized LAZILY on the first ACCESS to that object
   - ie. they are created when they are first USED

 ---